Get rid of all your INTERIOR FUELS

 Shred Your Old Documents, Newspapers, Magazines, etc

-We are happy to annoucen that we will be able to continue our Free Document Shreadding events.
+We are happy to announce that thanks to a grant from CAL FIRE we will continue our Free Document Shredding events

 This service is FREE thanks to our sponsors.
 However, you must complete a service form upon arrival.
-If you would like to complete it in advance, click on the PDF form below to download, fill it out and bring with you.
+If you would like to complete it in advance, click on the PDF icon below to download the form, fill it out and bring with you.
 A form is required for each event date (if you make multiple trips on one date, only one form is required)

 Bring your documents and watch them be destroyed right in front of your eyes!
 No worry about your personal info being found later!